Unalaska/Port of Dutch Harbor, Anchorage, Seward, Homer, Kodiak and Anchorage

 Day 6 – Kodiak

-From Seward, drive approximately three hours west to Homer to board an Alaska Marine Highway ferry to Kodiak Island.
+From Seward, drive approximately 4-5 hours to Homer to board an Alaska Marine Highway ferry to Kodiak Island.
 Alaska’s ferry system accommodates cars (along with bikes, kayaks and RVs).
 The trip to Kodiak takes approximately 12 hours.

 Day 7 – Kodiak